kpuc00/sem4-smart-mobile-portfolio/README.md

 # Smart Mobile - Portfolio

 Personal portfolio of my work done during the whole smart mobile semester 4.
+More information can be found in the Wiki tab.